 Portable Underwater Breathing Device

-Experience the smoothest transition to breathing underwater with BLU3's Nemo and Nomad underwater breathing devices.
+Experience the smoothest transition to breathing underwater with BLU3's Nomad Mini and Nomad underwater breathing devices.

 With a portable underwater breathing device, BLU3 offers more people a chance to explore the other part of our planet, the underwater world – beyond what snorkeling can offer without all the heavy equipment and other hassles that come with scuba diving.